 These hairpins mimic the Irish flag and they add a chic burst of color to any coif.

 These hair (or shoe!) clips are any elegant way to Irish up your outfit.
 These would be so feminine clipped to the back of a pair of black heels.

-I heart conversation starters, especially when you are in a city where you hardly know anyone!
-This unique ring offers plenty to talk about.
+I heart conversation starters, especially when you are in a city where you hardly know anyone!offers plenty to talk about.